augchan42/use-stt-sample/README.md

 - Click "Stop Recording" to get the transcription
 - Use Pause/Resume to temporarily halt recording
 - The transcript will appear once processing is complete
-- Check the error section if something goes wrong
+- Check the debug logs section if something goes wrong

 ## Troubleshooting

 - Make sure your browser has permission to access the microphone
 - Check that your OpenAI API key is valid and has access to Whisper API
 - Ensure you're using a supported browser
+- For iOS/Safari users, the first recording might take longer due to FFmpeg initialization
-- Check the console for detailed error messages
+- Check the debug logs section for detailed error messages